 A key issue is asking closed questions relating to specific aspects of the conference.
 These could include food or menu choices, the consistency of room temperature in auditoriums or reserved room blocks.
 Though this information is important to keep in mind, it conveys very little moving forward as you are unlikely to produce an identical event year-on-year.

-We only have individuals’ attention for a short period of time – so let’s make sure we capture the most crucial information to consistently question current practice and drive improvement where possible – no matter how big or small.
+We only have individuals’ attention for a short period of time – so making sure we capture the most crucial information to question current practice and drive improvement is essential.

 Attendees need to receive surveys while memories are strong and at the forefront of their attention.
 The longer it’s left, the more likely your responses will be found lacking detail.
 If you genuinely hope to improve services, ensure delegates, sponsors and exhibitors receive their survey ASAP!